aseqbase/aseqbase/README.md

   1. Install all requirements mentioned above
   2. Follow one of these options:
-		* Open a terminal in the destination directory (public_html) of the website, then install the framework by:
+		* Open a terminal in the destination directory (for example, `D:\MyWebsite\`) of the website, then install the framework by:
 			``` bash
 			> composer create-project aseqbase/aseqbase ./
 			```
-		* Prompts below to create a manageable package (update, uninstall, etc.):
+		* Prompts below to create a manageable framework (update, uninstall, etc.):
 			``` bash
 			> composer require aseqbase/aseqbase
 			> cd vendor/aseqbase/aseqbase